 Managing Database Connections

-dbForge Studio for Oracle offers you a visual, quick, and simple way to manage database connections through the Database Explorer window.
+dbForge Studio for Oracle offers you a visual, quick, and simple way to manage database connections using Database Explorer.

-By default, Database Explorer displays recently used database connections.
-If you open the Database Explorer for the first time, no connections are shown.
+Database Explorer displays recently used database connections.
+When opening Database Explorer for the first time, no connections are shown.

 In Database Explorer, you can: